kimdolion/tic-tac-toe-client/README.md

 Started making curl scripts for authentication.
 Began updating HTML with form inputs for sign-in, sign-up, sign-out, change password, and a button for placeholder button for games.

 Began branching to focus features and have better version control going forward.
+Feature2: curl scripts for the game
+Feature3: created gameboard with click event listeners for the individual boxes.
+Can currently add 'X' to any box that is clicked.
+Will reset all boxes upon signing out.
 ### Problem-Solving

 ### Unsolved Problems